 Over to you…

 B2B marketing and PR copywriting is a challenge you should relish.
 With a few tips and tricks up your sleeve (and with a little bit of practice), you’ll soon be an expert in client-winning copy.

 When it comes to copywriting, content, digital marketing and PR, speak to Fox.
-We have a dedicated online content team.
+We have dedicated B2B PR and Digital Marketing teams.